SMSajadi99/Convert-.avi-to-.mp4/README.md

         print(f"Error during cropping: {e}")

 if __name__ == "__main__":
-    input_filename = "People on the Street_ What is Power.avi"    # Replace with the name of your input video file output_filename = "output_video.mp4"  # Replace with the desired name for the output video file
+    input_filename = "Input_video.avi"    # Replace with the name of your input video file
+    output_filename = "output_video.mp4"  # Replace with the desired name for the output video file

     # Input the start time from the user